 However, AMC slashed its payout to $0.03 per share in March, and then suspended its dividend indefinitely to conserve cash during the coronavirus pandemic.
-It is unlikely that AMC will return to paying a dividend in the near future, particularly since it recently raised nearly $1 billion in new debt to stave off bankruptcy.
+It is unclear at present whether AMC will ever resume offering a dividend.

 Day Trading AMC

-For day traders who are willing to take on a lot of risk, there’s money to be made in AMC right now.
-The volatility is extreme, and the stock could easily pop on a second wave of activity or come crashing back to earth in the next few days.
+AMC’s volatility is extreme, and the stock could be affected by the second wave of activity or come crashing back to earth in the next few days.

-Day trading AMC in the middle of this fight is extremely risky – far riskier than most types of day trading, and the risk is more than most professional day traders are willing to accept.
-Watch out for trading delays, as many brokers have put restrictions on trading AMC stock or are having trouble making a market for the stock.
+Day trading AMC is one approach that many traders take, which involves taking short-term positions.
+However, there could be trading delays to contend with, as many brokers have put restrictions on trading AMC stock or are having trouble making a market for the stock.

 Swing Trading AMC

-Over the coming days to weeks, short selling AMC shares could be a highly profitable strategy.
-The stock was trading at $3 per share just a few days ago, and nothing about AMC’s financial situation or long-term outlook has actually changed despite all the recent trading activity.
-The company is still on the verge of bankruptcy, and almost no one – including the people buying AMC shares – questions that it is heavily overvalued at current prices.
+AMC stock was trading at $3 per share just a few days ago, and nothing about AMC’s financial situation or long-term outlook has actually changed despite all the recent trading activity.
+The company is still on the verge of bankruptcy, with many still believing that it is heavily overvalued at current prices.

 AMC in the Long Run

-In the long run, we’re bearish on AMC – at least at the current prices.
-The company has been hammered by the coronavirus pandemic.
+The company was undoubtedly hammered by the coronavirus pandemic.
 It entered 2020 with nearly $5 billion in debt, and it recently took on another $1 billion.
 It will take years for AMC to shake off all of this debt, assuming it can, in fact, avoid bankruptcy.

 At the same time, AMC is up against another existential threat to the movie theatre industry: streaming.
 Consumers have been trained during the pandemic to turn to their televisions and computers for movies instead of going to movie theatres.
 It will take a lot of time and a lot of marketing to undo that training, and a large number of people may never go back to the movie theatre again.

-To get started, head to Capital.com’s website and click ‘Trade Now.’
-You can create a new account using your email address, or sign in using Google or Facebook.
+To get started, head to your chosen broker’s website and opt to sign up.
+Most allow you to create a new account using your email address, although some allow you to use Google or Facebook.

-Since Capital.com is regulated in the UK, it is required to follow the UK’s anti-money laundering rules.
-So, you’ll need to verify your identity before you can deposit funds and start trading.
-Upload a copy of your passport or driver’s license along with a copy of a recent utility bill to complete this step online.
+In addition, you’ll likely need to verify your identity before you can deposit funds and start trading.
+This tends to involve uploading a copy of your passport or driver’s license, along with a copy of a recent utility bill.

 Fund Your Account